maxwell-k/a4/README.md

 # a4

-_Create a PDF using puppeteer_
+_Create an A4 PDF from a local file using puppeteer-core_

-## Testing
+## Quick start

 Download a test HTML file:

     curl -O http://example.org/index.html

-Render the test HTML file to an A4 PDF:
+Render the test HTML file to an A4 PDF called `index.pdf`:

-    npm ci
-    npm exec -- . index.html
+    npm exec --yes -- github:maxwell-k/a4 index.html

-Check the output: `index.pdf`

 ## Licence